Difference Between Ball Valve and Gate Valve

 Globe valves, gate valves, and ball valves are the three primary types of valves.
 Each variant has distinct merits and demerits; the specific required valve depends on the intended use.
 This study will compare three popular valve types: the ball, gate, and globe valves.

 Ball valves are ideal for situations that require a quick shut-off.
-People commonly use them in applications requiring complete shut-off, such as gas pipelines.
+People commonly use them in applications requiring a complete shut-off, such as gas pipelines.
 However, they can be more expensive and difficult to maintain than other valves.

 Bronze Globe Angle valves